Sunday, February 13, 2005

 Memoir of a classic red

-Why Dad, as he often told people, made that bet in the Lisdoonvarna Post Office that he'd take you out that day.
-Why he took you all the way home in three months, a short time, but long enough when petrol was only for Government business or funerals and even train journeys were rationed.
-Courtships over a distance in wartime tended to be short.
+I can see how they loved you, why Dad, as he often told people, made that bet in the Lisdoonvarna Post Office that he'd take you home that day.
+And why he took you all the way home in three months, a short time, but long enough when petrol was only for Government business or funerals and even train journeys were rationed.
+Courtships over a distance tended to be short in wartime.

 No comments: